ojamadickson-creator/purple-team-smb-detection-lab/smb-brute-force-detection/smb-brute-force-detection/README.md

 **Docker Hijacked My Routing**

 Kali Linux had Docker installed, and Docker's iptables NAT rules were intercepting inter-subnet traffic.
-I flushed the Docker rules and eventually moved the attack to REMnux on the LAN segment to simplify the topology.
+I flushed the Docker rules and eventually moved the attack to REMnux on the WAN segment.
 **The IP Mismatch**

 I kept looking for `192.168.56.12` in Splunk and couldn't find it.
 The source IP showed up as `192.168.56.1` instead.
 After some head-scratching, I realized VirtualBox's host-only adapter was doing NAT translation.
 The detection still works, but attribution in virtual labs requires understanding this behavior.